Brown-University-Library/bdr-api-tools/plan.md

 A small, explicit state file that allows a new run to:
 - Confirm collection identity and associated run directory.
 - Know whether the run completed fully.
-- Know how many items were processed/appended so far.
+- Track high-level counts (processed, appended, no_text, forbidden) and paths.
-- Know which PIDs are already finalized.
+- Avoid per-PID arrays to keep the file small for large collections.

-Proposed schema (fields may be extended in the future):
+Proposed schema (fields may be extended in the future; no per-PID arrays):

 ```json
 {